-13. 12.
+14. 10.
 Monitor the Internet Traffic Statistics

-The Traffic Statistics page displays the network traffic of the LAN, WAN and WLAN sent and received packets, allowing you to monitor the volume of Internet traffic statistics.
+The Traffic Statistics page displays the network traffic of the LAN, WAN and WLAN sent and received packets, allows you to monitor the volume of internet traffic statistics.

 - 1. Visit http://tplinkwifi.net, and log in with your TP-Link ID or the password you set for the router. - 2.
-Go to Advanced > System Tools > Traffic Statistics.

-3. Toggle on Traffic Statistics, and then you can monitor the traffic statistics in Traffic Statistics List section.
+Go to Advanced > System Tools > Statistics. - 3.
+Enable traffic statistics, and then you can monitor the traffic statistics in Traffic Statistics List section.